-Lymphocytic interstitial pneumonitis (LIP) is a benign lymphoproliferative disorder characterized by lymphocyte predominant infiltration of the lungs.
+Lymphocytic interstitial pneumonitis is a benign lymphoproliferative disorder characterized by lymphocyte predominant infiltration of the lungs.
 It is classified as a subtype of interstitial lung disease.
 It also falls under the umbrella of non-lymphomatous pulmonary lymphoid disorders.

-LIP can occur at any age.
-However, most of the patients are adults with a mean age of 50 years.
-If a child presents with LIP, this can be indicative of AIDS.
+Lymphocytic interstitial pneumonitis can occur at any age.
+However, most of the patients are adults with a mean age of 52-56 years.
+If a child presents with lymphocytic interstitial pneumonitis, this can be indicative of AIDS.

-There is a recognised female predilection most likely attributable to the fact that LIP occurs in patients with autoimmune disease such as Sjogren syndrome, which is by far more common in women 8.
+There is a recognized female predilection (by around 2 fold) most likely attributable to the fact that lymphocytic interstitial pneumonitis occurs in patients with autoimmune disease such as Sjögren syndrome, which is by far more common in women 8.

-- Sjogren syndrome: can occur in up to 25% of those with LIP 6
+- can occur in up to 25% of those with lymphocytic interstitial pneumonitis 6

 - AIDS: particularly if it occurs in the young 9